ravi311282/interview-exercise/README.md

 The objective of the candidate is to keep the implementation very simple and easy to read.
 So, the functionalities are minimal.

-The rest of the program is self-explanatory.

-Note: Lombok, an annotation processor is added for brevity.
-In Intellij, please enable Annotation processing at Preferences->Build,Execution, Deployment-> Compiler-> Annotation processors -> Enable